timonoko/LuckyLake_FishFinder_fixed/README.md

 Tiny drop of salt water entered and destroyed the battery charging circuitry.

 Added TP4056 and made the device repairable.

+Note: It was full of semi-loose screws.
+They were only for balance.
+With my addition it stands upright without any balancing.

 <img src=IMG_20240414_120415_749.jpg>